wp-plugins/thinktwit/readme.txt

 You may need to clear and rebuild your cache.
 Do this by going in to the wp_options table within your database and then deleting any entries like widget_thinktwit-x_cache.

+= How do I target individual tweets? =
+You can do this in CSS like:

+ol.thinkTwitTweets #tweet-1 {
+  // Some CSS
+}

+= How do I target odd/even tweets? =
+You can do this in CSS like:

+ol.thinkTwitTweets li.thinkTwitOdd {
+  // Some CSS
+}

+ol.thinkTwitTweets li.thinkTwitEven {
+  // Some CSS
+}

+= How do I target the content or author or author suffix of a tweet? = You can do this in CSS like:

+ol.thinkTwitTweets li.thinkTwitTweet a.thinkTwitAuthor {
+  // Some CSS
+}

+ol.thinkTwitTweets li.thinkTwitTweet a.thinkTwitSuffix {
+  // Some CSS
+}

+ol.thinkTwitTweets li.thinkTwitTweet a.thinkTwitContent {
+  // Some CSS
+}

 == Screenshots ==